Example of a Client Script that Calls a RESTlet

 Note:

-The partial URL in this example is a placeholder.
-Before using this script, replace this string with a valid value from your NetSuite account.
+The partial URL in this example is just a placeholder—be sure to swap it for a valid value from your NetSuite account before using the script.

 /**